Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which 'service level management' activity helps staff to deliver a more business-focused service?
+### Which Service Level Management activity helps staff to deliver a more business-focused service?

 - [x] Understanding the ongoing requirements of customers.
 - [ ] Creating targets based on the percentage of uptime of a service.